Lee Van Cleef: Stardom

 In 1965, Leone cast Van Cleef, whose career had yet to take off, as a main protagonist alongside Clint Eastwood in For a Few Dollars More.
 Leone then chose Van Cleef to appear again with Eastwood, this time as the primary antagonist, Angel Eyes, in the now seminal Western The Good, the Bad and the Ugly (1966).

 With his roles in Leone's films, Van Cleef became a major star of spaghetti Westerns, playing central, and often surprisingly heroic, roles in films such as The Big Gundown (1966), Death Rides a Horse (1967), Day of Anger (1967), and The Grand Duel (1972).
 He played the title role in Sabata (1969) and Return of Sabata (1971).
-Van Cleef starred in the Kung fu Spaghetti Western The Stranger and the Gunfighter and co-starred with Jim Brown in an Italian-American co-production, Take a Hard Ride (1975).
+Van Cleef starred in the Kung fu Spaghetti Western The Stranger and the Gunfighter (1974) and co-starred with Jim Brown in an Italian-American co-production, Take a Hard Ride (1975).
 In his two final Westerns, he co-starred with Leif Garrett in God's Gun (1976) and Kid Vengeance (1977), both of which were filmed mainly in Israel.
 During the 1970s, Van Cleef also had leading roles in American Westerns, such as Barquero (1970), El Condor (1970) and The Magnificent Seven Ride!
 (1972).

+Apart from Westerns, Van Cleef acted in Action - Crime films as well.
+He portrayed Frankie Diomede in Mean Frank and Crazy Tony (1973), which was produced by Dino De Laurentiis and starred alongside Karen Black in The Rip-Off (1978).
+Van Cleef also portrayed Ike Scanlon, a U.S. Marshal assigned to protect a syndicate hitman in Nowhere to Hide (1977), a television pilot, for NBC.
 Van Cleef would later star alongside Patrick McGoohan in the John Boorman produced crime thriller The Hard Way (1980).

 Van Cleef starred alongside Chuck Norris in the martial-arts film The Octagon (1980).
 Van Cleef later had a supporting role in John Carpenter's cult film Escape from New York (1981).
 He slipped out of the limelight in his later years.
 In 1984, he was cast as a ninja master in the NBC adventure series The Master, but it was canceled after 13 episodes.
 Van Cleef also supported Lewis Collins in Code Name: Wild Geese (1984) and appeared alongside David Carradine in Armed Response (1986).
-In all, Van Cleef is credited with 90 movie roles and 109 television appearances over a 38-year span.
+In all, Van Cleef is credited with 90 film roles and 109 television appearances over a 38-year span.